leibrocs/SnowCoverAnalysis_SpatialPython/README.md

 <p/>

 ### Elevation Dynamics of the Snow Cover Duration
-To analyse the dynamics of the SCD for different elevation zones, the it was plotted for each hydrological year and for 29 250-meter elevation zones ranging from zero to 7.000 meters.
-The results suggest that the number of days with snow cover increases along the elevation profile.
-For low elevations the mean SCD increased strongly with each elevation zone.
-Between 750 and 4.500 meters the SCD increase with elevation slows down to durations ranging from ~80 to ~170 days.
-Above 4.500 meters the SCD is again rapidly rising to durations up to 365 days in the highest elevation zone.
-Additionally, there were fluctuations between the SCDs for the different elevation zones over the ten years observable.
-For this time series, an overall increasing or decreasing trend in the number of snow-covered days per year is not present.
+To analyze the dynamics of the SCD across various elevation zones, it was plotted for each hydrological year over 29 250-meter elevation zones spanning from zero to 7,000 meters.
+The results indicate a trend where the number of days with snow cover increases with rising elevation.
+At lower elevations, the mean SCD experiences a notable increase with each elevation zone.
+Between elevations of 750 and 4,500 meters, the rate of increase in SCD with elevation becomes more gradual, resulting in durations ranging from approximately 80 to about 170 days.

+However, above the elevation of 4,500 meters, SCD starts to rapidly rise again, reaching durations of up to 365 days in the highest elevation zone.
+Additionally, noticeable fluctuations in SCD were observed among the different elevation zones over the ten-year period.
+Notably, there was no consistent overall trend of increasing or decreasing snow-covered days per year in this time series analysis.

 <p align="center">
 <img width="593" alt="MeanSCD_250m_ElevationZones_16bit" src="https://github.com/leibrocs/SnowCoverAnalysis_SpatialPython/assets/116877154/687c82e2-18c7-4138-af9d-4ff3143515cb">